Admission includes access to guided tours from our knowledgeable docents and an audio tour.

 Talk to the many volunteers aboard the ship!
 They are great about sharing information about the ship, the restoration process, and their own experiences in the service.
 Many of our volunteers are veterans.

 Our Docents are unpaid volunteers.
-They tend to leave the ship early on week days.
-We do not guarantee that there will be Docents available to take you on a tour.
-The audio tour playback device is always available for a $5 charge.
+They tend to leave the ship early on weekdays.
+We can not guarantee that there will always be Docents available to take you on a tour.
+Audio tour devices are always available at Admissions.